If you’re concerned about someone you know who is taking opioids for pain, then you are not alone.

 You may have heard the chilling statistics confirming that opioid overdoses have risen 100 percent from 2015 to 2016.
 You can’t listen to a newscast without hearing about the mounting deaths.
 In some communities, local morgues can’t take the bodies in fast enough.

-Hospitals and substance abuse treatment centers are stocking up on Naloxone and Narcan, drugs used to treat overdose victims.
+Hospitals and substance use treatment centers are stocking up on Naloxone and Narcan, drugs used to treat overdose victims.
 But many people who overdose don’t seek medical help because they’re afraid they’ll be arrested and thrown in jail.

 Understanding the opioid crisis that surrounds us